The SCAA Story

 The RRV is used for emergencies within close proximity to our base at Perth Airport.
 Sometimes travelling by car is the quicker option to get our paramedics to the scene.
 If, for any reason we have a day when the helicopter is offline due to maintenance or poor weather, the RRV gives us the capability to still provide a life-saving service.

-How many hours a day do SCAA operate?
+How many hours a day does SCAA operate?

 How much does it cost to operate SCAA?

 An average life-saving mission costs £2,000.
 We need to raise £2.5 million a year.